 Controlling

-Ensuring each department is contributing to the vision and operating within budget and in alignment with strategy.
+Keeping each department contributing to the vision and operating within budget and in alignment with strategy.

-What Are the Three Types of Financial Management?
+What Are the Three Types of Financial Management Decisions?

 -